H2CO3/Sparkling/doc/semantics.md

 §3.11.
 Literals

 §3.11.1.
+Compound literals

+§3.11.1.1.
 Array literals (`array-literal`)

-Array literals provide a convenient way to create arrays out of known keys and values.
-Array literals consist of key-value pairs.
-If a key is not present, then it is implicitly assumed to be an integer, of which the value reflects the position of the key-value pair in question (the first pair is at position 0).
+Array literals provide a convenient way to create arrays out of known values.
+Array literals consist of a list of values which will be pushed onto an initially empty array value in the order they appear in the source text.

+§3.11.1.2.
+Hashmap literals (`hashmap-literal`)

+Hashmap literals consist of key-value pairs, where keys are neither `nil` nor `NaN` and values are of any value.
+The order in which key-value pairs are organized in a hashmap is unspecified and is not determined by the order in which those pairs appear in the source text.

 §3.11.2.
-Non-array literals
+Scalar literals

-Non-array (scalar) literals represent a single constant value.
-These include `nil` (or its synonym, `null`); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point (decimal fractional) numbers, strings (enclosed between double quotation marks), and the Boolean literals `true` and `false`.
+Non-compound (scalar) literals represent a single constant value.
+These include `nil` (or its synonym, `null`); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point numbers, strings (enclosed between double quotation marks), and the Boolean literals `true` and `false`.

-§3.12.
-The `argc` keyword

-`argc` is a special keyword that evaluates to an integer which is the number of arguments that the function in which the `argc` keyword is used was called with.

 §3.13.
 The `argv` keyword

 `argv` yields an array of which the n-th element is the n-th call-time argument of the function in which it is used.
 Array and argument indexing starts from 0.
 The `argv` array contains the declared, named arguments of the function, as well as any extra variadic arguments.
-If none of the arguments is `nil`, then the equality `sizeof argv == argc` holds.

 §4.
 Classes
 -----------